 In early 2021, the Deloitte Center for Health Solutions conducted two research studies to understand how health organisations are approaching health equity and to learn about the strategies they’re using to improve health equity within their organisations and throughout the communities they serve.
 We conducted:

 • A double-blinded survey of 20 CEOs (from 12 health systems and eight health plans)

 • Twenty-eight in-depth interviews with executives from health systems, health plans, and pharmaceutical companies.

 The executives who participated in our two research projects represented health systems and health plans that varied by geography, for-profit status, religious affiliation, size, and communities served.
 Our in-depth interviews targeted executives who are leaders (chiefs, vice presidents) in health equity, strategy, population health, and DEI.

-“[Our current CEO] recognized from an organizational perspective that we need to think more broadly.
+“[Our current CEO] recognized from an organisational perspective that we need to think more broadly.
 He hired our first diversity and inclusion officer a year prior to [George Floyd’s death].
 He really put a lot of leadership focus on starting to look at equity and starting to look at diversity and inclusion.
 It quickly, in the midst of our COVID world, became one of our revised goals for us to focus on health care equity.”

 —Senior vice president and chief strategy officer, health system